rutar-academic/rutar.org/content/writing/against-open-workspaces.md

 This office has been used by analysis research students continuously over the past 10 years, and this history is present through the various idiosyncrasies of the space itself: copies of old books and publications, the name-tag-chain of past members of the office, the dilapidated giraffe poster on the wall.

 I perceive our shared postgraduate office as more than just a space in which to work and interact with others: the space helps to constitute my membership of the analysis group itself.
-However, a personal, permanent, and physical connection to the space is a core requirement for such a space to develop and maintain such an individual identity.
+However, a personal, permanent, and physical connection to the space is a core requirement for such a space to develop and maintain its individual identity.
 The creation of a shared workspace is more than just the destruction of such spaces: it is the creation of an environment which implicitly precludes the creation of such spaces entirely.

 ### Environmental familiarity